123453ANSH/GSRProcessingPipelineSPSS/README.md

 Overview:

-Pipeline that processes raw iMotions Galvanic Skin Response data into metrics about the GSR data.
+This data analysis pipeline was developed for the UCSF Neuroscape lab.
+The Pipeline processes raw iMotions Galvanic Skin Response data into metrics about the GSR data.
 These metrics are formatted and saved into a .csv file that can be directly inputted into IBM's SPSS Statistical Analysis software.
-This software uses the metrics to generate various statistics that can be extrapolated to indicate whether the hypothesis of the research study is correct or not.
+This software uses the metrics in the .csv to generate various statistics that can be extrapolated to either support or refute the hypothesis and goal of a Neuroscape research study.

- - add that this research-grade software meant for research in the description so the last sentence makes sense!

 -------------------------------------------------------------------------------------------------------------------------------------------------------

-Specifics:
+Pipeline High Level Methodology:

+Note - for in depth explanation of program methodology and features, please read documentation in pipeline

+1) implemented mean filter to eliminate tonic GSR signal and drift.
+Generates phasic GSR signal
+2) implemented low-pass filter to eliminate high frequency noise
+3) programmed peak detection algorithm with amplitude and artifact filters; peaks with miniscule amplitudes and/or arifacts are discarded
+4) optional feature to visualize phasic GSR data before and after filters are implemented to check if data is accurate
+5) calculates all metrics descripted in "what the pipeline does" section below using the peak and phasic GSR signal data
+6) optional feature to print metrics for the user before data is saved; purpose is to visually check if data is accurate
+7) saves the chosen metric for all files in a .csv for further analysis with the SPSS software

+What the pipeline does:

+Note - for all the following metrics, all GSR peak values are reported in the microsiemens unit.
+All timestamp values are reported in milli-seconds.

+1. takes in input of a folder containing raw iMotions Galvanic Skin Response data files
+2. processes each file, reporting one of the following metrics in a processed file (user of script decides which metric is reported in .csv):
+- number of phasic GSR peaks in file across entire time series
+- number of GSR peaks in every 20 second range for entire time series (excluding first and last four seconds; common practice to exclude data at beginning and end of file for biometric data analysis pipeline aimed towards aiding scientific studies)
+- average phasic GSR value in file across entire time series
+- average phasic GSR value in every 20 second range for entire time series (excluding first and last four seconds; common practice to exclude data at beginning and end of file for biometric data analysis pipeline aimed towards aiding scientific studies)
+- average value of peak amplitude in file across entire time series
+3. The processed .csv files can be inputted directly into the SPSS software to generate statistics about the GSR data from pre -> post -> followup for all participants in a research study, which will indicate whether the research study hypothesis is supported or not.